mell0611/data_science_project/README.md

 ![scatter plot 1](https://github.com/shpark61/data_science_project/blob/master/graphs/scatter%20plot%201.png)

-The conclusion that we can earn from this research is that people do not consider the ratings of others as much when they purchase the video games.
-The hypothesis of higher sale and higher ratings seems like that it is not true, and we can't find such correlation between those two.
+## Conclusion

+Through this project, we have discovered that consumers do not consider ratings of other users or critics when purchasing video games.
+Therefore, the hypothesis that a game with high sale is likely to be rated high is revealed to be false, as no clear correlation exist.

-## Further Research
+## Possible Extensions

+The extensions of this project could be to discover new factors—excluding ratings—that affect the sales of games.
+For instance, games with characters from movies or other media could attract the consumers better, earning more sales than the games which do not.